-When you compare Italian Paleography with its older sister French Renaissance Paleography it is understandable that some sections have simply not yet been filled.
+When you compare Italian Paleography with its older sister French Renaissance Paleography it is understandable some sections have simply not yet been filled.
 The website for France has a very similar structure.
 A clear visual difference are the interactive map and the clickable tags for topics and time periods.
 Reference materials can be found under a separate heading, not as a part of the resources section.
 The main parts of the website are listed on the start page.
 The section “About French documents” is empty.
 The presence of its logo on the start page declares more openly the use of T-PEN.
 There is a page Get started which in my view helps you initially as good as the videos of Italian Paleography.
 These differences amount mainly to a judicious remix of elements.

 Both websites are hosted by the University of Toronto Libraries.
 Their logo deserves a place next to that of The Newberry at the top of both online tutorials.
 At the bottom other institutions are mentioned as well.
 A number of libraries and institutions in the United States have graciously provided materials for this website.
 It is fair to conclude after this quick tour that both tutorials fulfill their purpose eminently.
 The combination of attention to documents with the Italian vernacular and the use of Italian for a very particular part of the descriptions rightly stress also the need to master the Italian language to some degree if you want to study sources in Italian.
-This linguistic demand combines with the need to be able to read the various kinds of scripts, some of them really challenging, and make it clear doing history is not just a matter of reading texts translated into your own language and reasoning about them.
+This linguistic demand combines with the need to be able to read the various kinds of scripts, some of them really challenging, and makes it clear doing history is not just a matter of reading texts translated into your own language and reasoning about them.
 Thus material and very physical aspects can help teaching you to look beyond the content of a document to its context.
 You simply need training for a number of essential activities in doing historical research.